Yannik/openssh-always-confirm-forwards/README.md

 So, use it at your own risk!

+# Alternatives
+`ssh-add -c` prompts for every key use (including non-agent-forwarded ones).
+It's a bit annoying but it works!

 # How to secure using ssh-agent a bit more:
 Use [ssh-ident](https://github.com/ccontavalli/ssh-ident) to separate your identities!